Large Language Models for Travel Behavior Prediction: Related work

 With the exceptional performance of LLMs, studies in many fields have utilized them to liberate traditional practices.
 ChatGPT has been shown to achieve high accuracies for linguistic-related classification tasks, such as genre recognition, personality prediction, political opinions, and hateful speech detection \citep{Liu_Han_Ma_2023, Kuzman_Mozetič_Ljubešić_2023, Amin_Cambria_Schuller_2023, Zhang_Ding_Jing_2023, Huang_Kwak_An_2023}.
-In healthcare, ChatGPT is used to facilitate tasks such as image annotations and finding summaries \citep{Liu_Han_Ma_2023}.
-For example, \citet{Caruccio_Cirillo_2024} compared the performance of ChatGPT, other pre-trained language models, and traditional machine learning models on predicting low- and medium-risk diseases based on data on symptoms and diseases.
-The field of law also attracts many studies in LLM predictions due to its linguistic dependence.
-For instance, \citet{Trautmann_Petrova_Schilder_2022} demonstrated the natural language processing ability of the GPT models by asking it to make legal judgment predictions from long legal documents.
+Similarly, the utilization of LLMs in transportation also boomed in the past several year, including tasks such as forecasting in traffic, human mobility, and demand, as well as data imputation \citep{Zhang_Sun_Wang_Nie_Ma_Li_Sun_Ban_2025}.